Pabau GO app

 Who Nookal is best for

-• Growing multi-location clinics: If you’re managing two or more sites and need centralised oversight of bookings, staff, and revenue, Nookal is a strong fit.
+• Growing multi-site practices: If you manage two or more sites and need central oversight of bookings, staff, and revenue, Nookal is a strong fit.

-• Multidisciplinary practices: Clinics running osteopathy alongside physio, chiro, or other disciplines benefit from Nookal’s flexible practitioner and service management.
+• Multidisciplinary practices: Practices running osteopathy alongside physio, chiro, or other disciplines benefit from Nookal’s flexible practitioner and service management.

-• Data-driven clinic owners: If patient scheduling software with real reporting depth matters to you, Nookal delivers where lighter tools fall short.
+• Data-driven owners: If reporting depth matters as much as scheduling, Nookal delivers where lighter tools stop.

 ClinicSense